build-your-own-internet/byoi/future/name-resolution/recursive-dns/README.md

 Ok...
 What do you think might have happened there?

 Let's talk a little bit about caching.
 Caching is actually a really common problem with DNS changes.
 Because DNS changes are fairly infrequent, most people set the ttl for their DNS entries fairly high, sometimes even longer than a full day.
-This means that when make a change on The Real Internet, it might not propogate as quickly as you might expect.
+This means that when make a change on The Real Internet, it might not propagate as quickly as you might expect.

 So, if we know that the issue is caching, which machine do you think might be caching the DNS response from earlier?
 Which machine is responsible for persisting in making queries until we have a DNS response?